wardweistra/Parkour.Spot/URL_SYSTEM.md

-# ParkourSpot URL System
+# Parkour.Spot URL System

-This document explains how the stable sharable URLs work in the ParkourSpot app.
+This document explains how the stable sharable URLs work in the Parkour.Spot app.

 ## URL Structure